Molly Pinkus

 Areas of Expertise

 Molly’s practice is well-established in the Crown Courts.
-She also advises on appeals against conviction and sentence, as well as appearing in the Court of Appeal
+She also advises on appeals against conviction and sentence, as well as appearing in the Court of Appeal.

 Molly has considerable experience in representing defendants charged with murder and alleged gang related crime, including firearms offences.
 This includes violent offences and large-scale drug supply cases.
-Her preparation is extremely thorough and she is familiar with electronic and digital evidence.
+Her preparation is extremely thorough and she is very familiar with electronic and digital evidence.
 She is also meticulous in her examination of unused material.
 Molly is extremely approachable and is a popular choice with clients.

 Molly is often instructed in cases involving new and evolving areas of law.
 She appeared in one of the very first rape cases involving the pre-recorded cross examination of the complainant, when the scheme was in its pilot stage.
 Molly has been praised for her handling of vulnerable witnesses and she trains others on the vulnerable witness training programme run by Middle Temple.
 Molly is familiar with the use of intermediaries in the criminal courts, both for witnesses and defendants.
 She has been successful in obtaining intermediaries for her vulnerable clients.